Skip to main content

 Sucrose, Caramel and Molasses

 Sucrose decomposes at 186 °C (367 °F) instead of melting (a feared event for organic chemistry students who wish to record melting temperatures in the lab) to form caramel.
-Molasses is a very viscous liquid product from refining sugar cane or sugar beets.
-It is used as a sweetener with its own taste properties, and it's a component of brown sugar as well.
+Molasses is a viscous liquid product derived from refining sugar cane or sugar beets.
+It is used as a sweetener with its taste properties, and it's a component of brown sugar as well.
 On a sweetness scale, if sucrose is assigned a value of 100, fructose is 140, high fructose corn syrup is 120-160, and glucose is 70-80.

 Bioethanol production from sugar cane sucrose